misun6312/autodiff/README.md

 ### Conclusion
 Both libraries are using the concept of Tensor, which is the element generating a computational flow graph.
 Nodes in the graph represent mathematical operations, while the graph edges represent the multidimensional data arrays(tensors) communicated between them.
 A Tensor object is a symbolic handle to the result of an operation, but does not actually hold the values of the operation's output.
 The strength of Tensor is once you build up complicated expressions as a dataflow graph, then you can offload the computation of the entire graph to a Tensorflow Session, which is able to execute the whole computation much more efficiently than executing the operations one-by-one.
 The downside of both libraries is if you want to use the symbolic gradient, They can only compute the symbolic gradient inside computation graph done in Theano/Tensorflow.
 So you will need to convert that part completely to Theano/Tensorflow functions.
 And it's hard to debug.
 The error message is not intuitive because they are following define-and-run method.

-We still can use the numerical method to compute gradients and expect to speed up with GPU.
+With Theano, I implemented the code to compute gradients numerically and we can use this later to speed up with GPU.